-0.573000 City of McKinney Taxes
+0.515600 City of McKinney Taxes

-0.208395 Collin County
+0.174951 Collin County Taxes

 0.081222 Collin County Community College Taxes

-1.670000 Prosper Independent School District Taxes
+1.568350 Prosper Independent School District Taxes

-2.532617 Approximate Annual Taxes per $100
+2.340123 Approximate Annual Taxes per $100

 8.25% Sales Tax

+Our master builder partners incorporate high-end telecommunications packages into their standard features.
+This is coupled with access to a resident-only website maintained by our property management team.
 Fiber-optic home technology and intranet creates seamless communication with the world at large, and with the neighborhood community.

 See these websites for more information on the concept of TNDs and New Urbanism:

-Architecture is a mix of styles and sizes within each block, as you might find a quaint Tudor next door to an elegant Victorian.
+Tucker Hill’s architectural styles are actually a mix of styles and sizes within each block, as you might find a quaint Tudor next door to an elegant Victorian.
 Of course, we make sure that they complement each other and play nicely on the same street, ensuring that you don’t see the same house repeated throughout the community.

+The very fact that we have a horticulture standard is another reason we are set apart.
 People notice how different Tucker Hill’s new homes look from other master-planned communities.
 At first they think it’s all about the flowers.
 But it is an interwoven experience that is about more than meets the eye, including: